pryrt/nppStuff/CommunityForum/FAQ/InstallAndRunPythonScript.md

     - **Plugins > Python Script > New script**
     - Give it the name that was suggested in the original post, or something that makes sense to you.
 I will call it `ProvidedScript.py` for purposes of this FAQ entry.
     - It should be placed in your "user scripts" directory (_see [Footnote 1](#footnotes:~:text=PythonScript%20directory%20structure%20is%20described%20below.
 "Footnote #1")_) ...
 If it doesn't default to that location, then change to the correct location.
+        - Alternately, you could use the "machine scripts" directory (_described in same [Footnote 1](#footnotes:~:text=PythonScript%20directory%20structure%20is%20described%20below.
+"Footnote #1")_), but that's not recommended, as it might require Elevated/Admin/UAC permission to save the script there.
     - **Save**
 3. Populate the script
     - Copy the text from the script that was provided to you, verbatim (including spacing/indentation... that is critical): copy/paste is your friend.